mrsweet5/fridgelogger/README.md

 As someone who cooks occasionally, I always have problems keeping track of items in my fridge.
 As a result, majority of my food items have to be thrown away as they are forgotten and spoilt.

 ### Solution

 I have created a fridge logger app that logs the items inside my fridge - in different compartments such as the freezer, chiller, pantry and sauces with their expiry date.
-This way, I will be able to know what's in my fridge.
+This way, I will be able to know what’s in my fridge.

 ---------------------------------------
 ### Explanation Of Technologies Used